Asked if he was a pedophile, Sandusky said, "No."

 "At no time was the Second Mile made aware of the very serious allegations contained in the grand jury report," he said last week.

 Courtney may have been aware of abuse accusations even earlier, the grand jury suggested.
 In 1998, Penn State police opened an investigation into claims that Sandusky had molested at least two other boys.

 No charges were ever filed, but Courtney - then general counsel to both Penn State and the Second Mile - reviewed the findings, the presentment states.

-On Monday, Woodle declined to comment on whether Raykovitz or Courtney had ever expressed concern over Sandusky to the charity's board but said that he hoped he would soon have answers to assure the organization's donors, program partners, and participants.
-The charity's internal probe is expected to be complete next month.
+On Monday, Woodle declined to comment on whether Raykovitz or Courtney had ever expressed concern over Sandusky to the charity's board but said that he hoped he would soon have answers to assure the organization's donors, partners, and participants.

 Sandusky founded the Second Mile in 1977 as a group foster home for troubled boys.
 It has grown into one of the region's largest charitable organizations, with nine offices across the state - including one in King of Prussia - and assets of nearly $9 million.
 Its services such as leadership academies, football camps, and counseling reach more than 100,000 Pennsylvania youths annually.